Principal Consultant, Fox Lawson & Associates

 Human Resources Director, Maryland Department of Agriculture

 Since 2009, Momoh A. Conteh has served as human resources director at the Maryland Department of Agriculture (MDA), where his responsibilities include recruitment and examination, benefits, classification and compensation, staff development and training, employer/employee and labor relations, and performance management.
 Conteh also serves as a professional mediator with the Maryland Shared Neutrals Mediation Program.
-Prior to joining the MDA, Conteh served as deputy labor commissioner for the City of Baltimore, Maryland, representing the city in negotiations regarding collective bargaining agreements that covered 15,000 uniformed and civilian employees.
-He also formerly served as an adjunct professor with the Baltimore City Community College.
-Conteh holds a master’s degree in human resources/behavioral management from Johns Hopkins University and has earned the prestigious designation of IPMA-HR Certified Professional (IPMA-CP).
+Prior to joining the MDA, Conteh served as deputy labor commissioner for the city of Baltimore, Maryland, representing the city in negotiations regarding collective bargaining agreements that covered 15,000 uniformed and civilian employees.
+He also served as an adjunct professor with Baltimore City Community College.
+Conteh holds a master’s degree in human resources/behavioral management from Johns Hopkins University and holds the IPMA-CP certification.
 His professional memberships include IPMA-HR and the Society for Human Resource Management.

 Professor of Psychology, University of Akron